Espresso Martini (aka Vodka Espresso)

-In addition to the three coffee beans I also like to express a lemon zest over the surface of the drink and then discard the zest (rather than use as a garnish).
+In addition to the three coffee beans, I also like to express a lemon zest over the surface of the drink and then discard the zest (rather than use as a garnish).
 The lemon oils don't negatively affect the foam but the lemony aroma adds considerably to the drink.

 History / origins

 When asked as to exactly why he settled on that drink that day, Dick told me: "The coffee machine at the Soho Brasserie was right next to the station where I served drinks.
 It was a nightmare, as there were coffee grounds everywhere, so coffee was very much on my mind.
 And it was all about vodka back then - it was all people were drinking."

-Dick's original recipe called for vodka, sugar syrup, two types of coffee liqueur (Kahlua and Tia Maria) and freshly made espresso.
-As the eighties turned into the nineties people were still drinking vodka but this was the decade of the neo Martini - any cocktail served in a V-shaped glass and based on vodka was considered a 'Martini' and such neo Martinis were what bar goers ordered.
+Dick's original recipe called for vodka, sugar syrup, freshly made espresso, and two types of coffee liqueur (Kahlúa and Tia Maria as they were pretty much all that was available at the time).
+As the eighties turned into the nineties people were still drinking vodka but this was the decade of the Neo Martini - any cocktail served in a V-shaped glass and based on vodka was considered a "Martini", and such Neo-Martinis were what bar-goers wanted and ordered.
 Dick tweaked and re-christened his Vodka Espresso to the then more desirably named Espresso Martini.

 Finally, to complete his trilogy of coffee cocktails, in 1998 Dick renamed his creation Pharmaceutical Stimulant and served it on-the-rocks at the then newly opened Pharmacy restaurant in Notting Hill where Damien Hirst artwork hung and Dick was bar manager (the site on Notting Hill Gate is now a Waitrose store).